 The impact of their financial performance on the Department of Water Affairs and Forestry has been limited.
 Apart from providing seed funding to some of the newly formed water boards, and providing operating subsidies where they have undertaken specific functions on behalf of the department, the department has only had to provide financial assistance in exceptional circumstances.

-Irrigation boards and water-user associations
+Water-user associations